jacobgardner/chessAI/README.md

 - [ ] Uisng an evolutionary algorithm to tune parameters
   - [ ] Piece Values
   - [ ] How deep to search at any given time

+Possible Optimizations:
+- [ ] Using premade boards for a lot of masks.

+    NOTE: This actually may end up slower because the frequent lookups may thrash the cache

+  - [ ] 64 knight move pattern boards
+  - [ ] 64 bishop move pattern boards
+  - [ ] 64 rook move pattern boards
+  - [ ] 65 king move pattern boards
+- [ ] Use opening move database for initial moves